Whyzanet/WhyzaGC/README.md

 Tested on Arduino IDE 1.8.19/2.0.0-rc9.1 and ESP8266 Boards 3.0.2/ESP32 2.0.4 Arduino with Ubuntu Linux desktop 20.04 with both Feather Huzzah ESP8266 and Feather Huzzah ESP32 v2

+The code is a result of learning many new skills along the way from various examples and online searches.
+It reads the serial data from the MightyOhm using softSerial on a GPIO pin, displays this data in various ways on the OLED, and uses movingAvg to average the CPM ( Count per Minute ) over 1 minute and subsequently upload the result to radmon.org.
+The histogram graph utilises the circularBuffer library which made this graphing relatively easy.
+The code is broken up into individual functions and hopefully is readable if you are wanting to modify.

 Download the correct ino sketch file for your hardware and check the list of libraries included in the sketch and ensure they are all installed.
 If I recall correctly all libraries are available via the Arduino Library Manager.